 Did you know that you can also camp in Haleakala National Park?
-Camping is only allowed in designated areas including the Hosmer Grove Campground in the frontside district and the Kīpahulu Campground in the backside district.
-For serious adventures, there are also three historic cabins within the crater that are only accessible by trail, meaning you have to hike all of your gear in and out.
+Camping is only allowed in designated areas, including the Hosmer Grove Campground in the frontside district and the Kīpahulu Campground in the backside district.
+For serious adventures, three historic cabins within the crater are only accessible by trail, meaning you have to hike all of your gear in and out.
 Visit the National Park Service website for more information on camping in Haleakala National Park.

 Is Haleakala Still an Active Volcano?